sol-ochs/endo/README.md

 A type 1 diabetes assistant providing daily support and management tools.

 The average type 1 diabetic sees their endocrinologist only 1-2 times a year.
-Endo aims to fill thas gap by providing continuous glucose monitoring insights, trend analysis, and personalized recommendations between doctor visits.
+Endo aims to fill this gap by providing continuous glucose monitoring insights, trend analysis, and personalized recommendations between doctor visits.

 ## Architecture